The Impact of Data Distribution on Q-learning with Function Approximation

-is the maximum entropy distribution over $\mathcal{S} \times \mathcal{A}$. \end{theorem} As stated in Theorem \ref{theo:minimax}, the maximum entropy distribution, equivalent to the uniform distribution, is the solution to the robust optimization problem.
-This result provides a theoretical justification for the benefits of using high entropy sampling distributions, as suggested by previous works \citep{kakade_2002,munos_2003}: uniform distributions ensure coverage over the state-action space, contributing to keep concentrability coefficients low.
+is the maximum entropy distribution over $\mathcal{S} \times \mathcal{A}$.
+Proof in Appendix \ref{sec:supplementarysec4}. \end{proposition} As stated in Proposition \ref{theo:minimax}, the maximum entropy distribution is the solution to the robust optimization problem.
+This result provides a theoretical justification for the benefits of using high entropy sampling distributions, as suggested by previous works \citep{kakade_2002,munos_2003}: in the face of uncertainty regarding the underlying MDP, high entropy distributions ensure coverage over the state-action space, thus contributing to keep concentrability coefficients bounded.